-Patients considering cancer care at Doylestown Hospital have a commitment from the entire hospital staff and leadership that they will receive state-of-the-art, comprehensive, coordinated and personalized care.
+Patients considering cancer care at Doylestown Health have a commitment from the entire health system staff and leadership that they will receive state-of-the-art, comprehensive, coordinated and personalized care.
 Our cancer care team constantly strives for the highest quality care and excellent outcomes, as illustrated by the following:

-- The Cancer Committee at Doylestown Hospital is a multidisciplinary team of specialists responsible for setting goals, planning, initiating, implementing, evaluating and improving all cancer-related activities at the hospital for the highest quality care.
-The Cancer Committee evaluates the outcomes of patients treated at Doylestown Hospital to measure quality and enhance patient care.
+- Doylestown Health's Cancer Committee is a multidisciplinary team of specialists responsible for setting goals, planning, initiating, implementing, evaluating and improving all cancer-related activities at the hospital for the highest quality care.
+The Cancer Committee evaluates the outcomes of patients treated at Doylestown Health to measure quality and enhance patient care.
 NCDB serves as the Cancer Committee’s benchmark to evaluate trends unique to the Doylestown region and make ongoing improvements.

-- The Breast Program Leadership (BPL), a multidisciplinary leadership committee and subcommittee of the Cancer Committee, meets quarterly to ensure that Doylestown Hospital’s breast program meets quality standards and performance measures.
+- The Breast Program Leadership (BPL), a multidisciplinary leadership committee and subcommittee of the Cancer Committee, meets quarterly to ensure that Doylestown Health's breast program meets quality standards and performance measures.